siddhantprateek/siddhantprateek/README.md

 ## About Me

 Hi, I’m **Siddhant** 🤙, I believe you just found your Engineering Team Member.
 Love crafting cool stuff and helping out people.
 Let's build some cool stuff together.

-And I'm not afraid of someone who has used multiple stacks; I'm afraid of someone who has used the same stack multiple times.
+I'm not afraid of someone who has used multiple stacks, but someone who has used the same stack multiple times.
 <!-- ![68889-deliverame-app](https://user-images.githubusercontent.com/43869046/126028403-244771ba-f18a-46a9-a557-bafc0d2bd313.gif) -->
 <!-- <img src="https://user-images.githubusercontent.com/43869046/126028403-244771ba-f18a-46a9-a557-bafc0d2bd313.gif" align="left" height="500vh"> -->